 Shiraz is the birthplace of the ancient Persian civilization.
 Blessed with a moderate climate and easy-going people, it’s also the city of poets, literature, and Persian gardens.
-Travel back to the Persian Empire and get a dose of some serious poetry as we explore how to spend 48 hours in Shiraz.
+Travel to the Persian Empire and get some serious poetry as we explore how to spend 48 hours in Shiraz.

-With so many historical and cultural sites in Shiraz, there’s a lot to pack into 48 hours.
-Spend the first day outside the city, steeped in history, as you explore the remains of the ancient Persian Empire.
-Because today will be spent in the sun in a dry landscape, make sure to pack sunglasses, sunscreen, a hat, and of course plenty of water and snacks.
+With so many historical and cultural places in Shiraz, Spend the first day outside the city, to explore the remains of the ancient Persian Empire. where today will be spent in the sun in a dry landscape, make sure to wear sunglasses, sunscreen (sun block), a hat, and of course plenty of water and snacks.

-The capital of Persia during the Achaemenid era (circa 550–330 BCE), Pasargadae is where you’ll find the Tomb of Cyrus, King of Persia, as well as the remains of the citadel of Tall-e Takht, palaces, and prison of Solomon.
-Despite its isolation and rather inhospitable surroundings, Pasargadae is a rewarding and imperative stop on the journey to ancient Persia.
+The capital of Persia during the Achaemenid era (circa 550–330 BCE), Pasargada is where you’ll find the Tomb of Cyrus, King of Persia, as well as the remains of the citadel of Takht, palaces, and prison of Soliman.
+Despite its isolation and rather inhospitable surroundings, Pasargadae is a rewarding and imperative station of the journey to ancient Persia.

 About 50 kilometers south of Pasargadae is the monumental Persepolis, capital of the Achaemenid Empire.
 Upon entering the majestic Gate of All Nations, tap into your imagination to be transported back in time, when delegations from foreign countries brought gifts to the king.
 The magnificent reliefs on the staircases and in the palaces depict everything from half-man/half-bull figures and griffins to Persian soldiers and lotus flowers